Indiana Resources Unveils New High-Grade Gold Zone at Minos Prospect

 • New high-grade gold zone confirmed at Minos Southwest Zone

-• Multiple significant gold intercepts including up to 45.8 g/t Au
+• Multiple significant gold intercepts up to 45.8 g/t reported

 • Main Zone mineralisation extends 650m strike and over 200m depth